NTU CCA Singapore Research Centre and Office: +65 6460 0300

 Peter Lin Deputy Director, Operations & Strategic Development

 Jasmaine Cheong Assistant Director, Operations & Human Resource

 Louis Tan Executive, Operations

-Professor Joseph Chinyong Liow, Dean, College of Humanities, Arts and Social Sciences, Nanyang Technological University (NTU)
+Professor Joseph Liow, Dean, College of Humanities, Arts, and Social Sciences, Nanyang Technological University (NTU)

-Paul Tan, Deputy Chief Executive Officer, National Arts Council (NAC)
+Mr Low Eng Teong, Deputy Chief Executive Director, National Arts Council (NAC) Singapore

-Professor Kwok Kian Woon, Associate Provost (Student Life), NTU
+Professor Kwok Kian Woon, Associate Provost (Student Life), President’s Office, NTU

-Mike Samson, Managing Director/Regional Head ASEAN, Leveraged and Structured Solutions, Standard Chartered Bank
+Mr Mike Samson, Managing Director, Regional Head, Corporate Finance ASA & Regional Head ASEAN Leveraged and Structured Solutions, Standard Chartered Bank

 Professor Nikos Papastergiadis, Director, Research Unit in Public Cultures, and Professor, School of Culture and Communication, The University of Melbourne, Australia

 Antonia Carver, Director, Jameel Arts Centre, Dubai, United Arab Emirates